lopit098765/JRMD-INVENTORY-SYSTEM/README.md

 * Internet connection with a reasonable speed

 ## Usage
-* Access the login.php file from via browser and give _guest_ as username and _1234_ as password
+* Access the login.php file from via browser and give _guest_ as username and _1234_ as password and for Admin admin - admin

 ## Acknowledgments